Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/README.md

 We want to graph the dose response for each compound and each endpoint, calculate an EC50 value, and determine if the compound is positive hit.
 These scripts transform the raw the recording data into a long file format.
 Then, the data can be process with the functions in the ToxCast Pipeline to fit the dose response curves and determine the hit calls for each compound.

-## Background
+## Acknowledgements

 These script rely  heavily on functions in the packages `sjemea` and `meadq`, available on github.
-The scripts in these packages are the work of several people over several years.
+The scripts in these packages are availabe on GitHub and contain most of the functions used to calculate the parameter values in these scripts.

 ## How to use these scripts

 For a step-by-step guide, see the document *Step-by-Step_Guide.docx*.
-Checkout this [diagram](https://ncct-bitbucket.epa.gov/projects/NSLTM/repos/nfa-spike-list-to-mc0-r-scripts/browse/images/SpikeList_to_mc0_overview.png?at=refs%2Fheads%2Fre-org) that shows the flow of the process and the scripts used at each step.
+Checkout this [diagram](https://ncct-bitbucket.epa.gov/projects/NSLTM/repos/nfa-spike-list-to-mc0-r-scripts/browse/images/SpikeList_to_mc0_overview.png?at=refs%2Fheads%2Fre-org) to visualize the steps.
 Raw data files are shown in blue, intermediate output files are in purple, and scripts are in orange.

 ## Narrative of the process